Helen869/Coupon-Clipper-by-Python-and-Selenium/README.md

-# Interaction-Coupon-Clipper-by-Python-and-Selenium
+# Coupon-Clipper-by-Python-and-Selenium

 I like to shopping at Jewelosco(also known as Safeway in other area), but every time I have to applying the digital coupons manually.
 With this project, the coupons in my interested categories and weekly ad could be loaded automatically.
-Delay added in page loading, inputing and clipping intentionally to avoid bot dections.
+Delay added in page loading, inputting and clipping intentionally to avoid bot detection.

-Marianos is my another favourite local grovery store, but it can reconagnize selenium as bot easily.
+Marianos is my another favourite local grocery store, but their system can recognize selenium as bot easily.
 Please refer to issues for details.

 ### Method to Acchieve:
 Combine Selenium automation testing tool with Python